 A program that focuses on the application of economic principles and analytical techniques to the study of particular industries, activities, or the exploitation of particular resources.
 Includes instruction in economic theory; microeconomic analysis and modeling of specific industries, commodities; the economic consequences of resource allocation decisions; regulatory and consumer factors; and the technical aspects of specific subjects as they relate to economic analysis.

-The best ranked institutions for Applied Economics majors include Binghamton University, Ursinus College and the University of Minnesota Twin Cities with 136 students receiving degrees in Applied Economics at Binghamton University.
+The best ranked institutions for Applied Economics majors include Ursinus College, the University of Minnesota Twin Cities and Utah State University with 45 students receiving degrees in Applied Economics at Ursinus College.
 Learn more about college options in the table below.

 Majoring in Applied Economics, your experience could lead you towards different careers.
 Applied Economics majors go on to pursue jobs including Market Research Analysts and Marketing Specialists and Survey Researchers which are in high demand.
 Some of the jobs with the highest salary for Applied Economics majors include Economists, Economics Teachers, Postsecondary and Market Research Analysts and Marketing Specialists.